 4. What happens when a threat is detected?

 Your SOCaaS team will be monitoring your system 24/7, and some threats will be detected outside of the normal 9-5 working hours.
 You’ll need to ask yourselves some process questions concerning how communication should move between your SOC and your internal team – what is the threat threshold for when you should be alerted?
 Who is the point person?
 How should that person receive the alerts?
 Is the expectation that the SOCaaS team will tackle threats as they appear, only contacting you if they have questions or after the threat has been dealt with?
 These are questions that only you and your internal team can answer.

 5. What am I looking for in a team?

 On a more interpersonal level, do you feel comfortable communicating with a particular team?
 A functional SOC relationship is just as much about effective communication and teamwork as it is about technical knowledge.
 This team will be standing between bad actors and your data, and they will need your continued support.
-Build a managed SOC relationship that is based on mutual trust and respect.
+Build a SOCaaS relationship that is based on mutual trust and respect.